The Ultimate Low Cost North West Arkansas Travel Guide

 Our first stop of the day was the Crystal Bridges Museum of American Art.
 This museum opened in 2011 and was/still is largely funded by the Walton Family Foundation.

 The Crystal Bridges Art Museum is surprising.
-Bentonville Arkansas is a small city and only has a population of about 50 thousand.
-Yet, this museum is impressive and on par with the museums in the large metro areas.
-The Crystal Bridges museum houses a permanent collection worth more than $480 million and includes the Peale portrait of George Washington, as well as several Warhols, O'keefes, Audubon, etc, etc. It is a beautiful place.
+Bentonville, Arkansas, is a small city and has a population of about 50 thousand.
+Yet this museum is impressive and on par with those in large metro areas.
+The Crystal Bridges museum houses a permanent collection worth more than $480 million and includes the Peale portrait of George Washington, as well as several Warhols, O'Keeffes, Audubon, etc., etc. It is a beautiful place.
 It is one of my favorite places.

-After Crystal Bridges, we decided to see how the Walton family got it all started and in downtown Bentonville, there is a small museum in the original Walmart Five and Dime.
-This museum provides a history of the Walton brothers and the creation of the Walmart corporation.
-It is an interesting lesson in the history of American's largest corporation.
+After Crystal Bridges, we decided to see how the Walton family got it all started, and in downtown Bentonville, there is a small museum in the original Walmart Five and Dime.
+This museum provides a history of the Walton brothers and the creation of Walmart.
+It is an interesting lesson in the history of America's largest corporation.

 There is a gift shop with some old-timey Walmart memorabilia, as well as an ice cream counter for a quick snack.